Graeme Macrae Burnet

-Graeme Macrae Burnet (born October 1967) is a Scottish writer, whose novels have won and been nominated for several awards.
-He has also written occasionally for The Guardian, The Observer and Le Monde.
+Graeme Macrae Burnet (born October 1967) is a Scottish writer.
 His first novel, The Disappearance of Adèle Bedeau, earned him the Scottish Book Trust New Writer Award in 2013, and his second novel, His Bloody Project (2015), was shortlisted for the 2016 Man Booker Prize.
-His third novel, The Accident on the A35, is a sequel to The Disappearance of Adèle Bedeau.
 In 2017, he won the Author of the Year category in the Sunday Herald Culture Awards.
 One review in The Guardian described Burnet's novels as an experiment with a genre that might be called "false true crime".
 In July 2022, Burnet's novel Case Study (2021) was named on the longlist of the Booker Prize.

 Personal life

 Burnet was born in Kilmarnock, Scotland, in 1967.
-On his mother’s side, he has family ties to the northwest Highlands.
-He has degrees in English Literature and International Security Studies from Glasgow and St Andrews universities respectively.
-After university, he spent some years teaching English as a second language in Prague, Bordeaux, Porto and London, before returning to Glasgow and working for eight years with various independent television companies.
+On his mother's side, he has family ties to the northwest Highlands.

-Novels

-The Disappearance of Adèle Bedeau (2014)
+Career

-Set in small-town France, The Disappearance of Adèle Bedeau is a compelling psychological portrayal of a peculiar outsider pushed to the limit by his own feverish imagination.
-The novel received a New Writer's Award from the Scottish Book Trust and was longlisted for the Waverton Good Read Award.
-The Herald described it as "a captivating psychological thriller ... very accessible and thoroughly satisfying."
+The Herald described the Disappearance of Adèle Bedeau, his first, as "a captivating psychological thriller ... very accessible and thoroughly satisfying."

-His Bloody Project (2015)

-Burnet’s second novel tells the story of a brutal triple murder in a remote Scottish Highland community during the 1860s.
-Lauded by critics and hugely popular with readers, His Bloody Project won the Saltire Society Fiction Book of the Year Award and the Vrij Nederland Thriller of the Year Award.
-It was shortlisted for the Man Booker Prize, the Los Angeles Times Book Awards and the 2017 European Crime Fiction Prize.
-His Bloody Project has been published in more than 20 languages, including German, Russian, Chinese, French, Spanish, Persian and Estonian.
+Burnet's second novel tells the story of a triple murder in a remote Scottish Highland community during the 1860s.
+His Bloody Project won the Saltire Society Fiction Book of the Year Award and the Vrij Nederland Thriller of the Year Award.
+It was shortlisted for the Man Booker Prize, the Los Angeles Times Book Prize for Mystery/Thriller, and the 2017 European Crime Fiction Prize.
+His Bloody Project has been published in more than 20 languages, including German, Russian, Chinese, French, Spanish, Persian, and Estonian.
 The Telegraph's Jake Kerridge described it as "an astonishing piece of writing" and one review in The Guardian stated that the novel "richly deserves the wider attention the Booker has brought it".

-The Accident on the A35 (2017)

-The Accident on the A35 is the follow-up to The Disappearance of Adèle Bedeau and the second part of a projected Saint-Louis trilogy.
-This novel was longlisted for the Theakston Old Peculier Crime Novel of the Year 2018 and the Hearst Big Book Awards – Harpers Bazaar Modern Classics 2018.
+The Accident on the A35 is a follow-up to The Disappearance of Adèle Bedeau and the second part of the trilogy.
+It was longlisted for the Theakston Old Peculier Crime Novel of the Year 2018 and the Hearst Big Book Awards – Harpers Bazaar Modern Classics 2018.

-Case Study (2021)

-Published by Saraband, Case Study is longlisted for the 2022 Booker Prize.
+Published by Saraband, Case Study was longlisted for the 2022 Booker Prize.

+Published by Saraband in 2024, A Case of Matricide is the concluding part of his trilogy of Gorski novels.

+In October 2025 Polygon published Benbecula, part of Birlinn’s Darkland Tales series which sees Scottish writers re-imagine episodes from the country’s history and legend.
+Set on the island of Benbecula, the novella fictionalises an 1857 triple murder and is narrated by the killer’s brother.